MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/running_demo.md

 has_toc: false
 ---

 MMotH-Vent relies on user-specified information in the form of instruction files.
 These instruction files use the JSON format and define dictionaries of information to be parsed.
 Note, the convention is for input values to be specified as elements of a list, e.g. "keyword": [value] rather than "keyword": value.
 Demos are provided to show some of the current simulations that can be performed.
+Instruction file found [here]()

 How to Run An Instruction File
 ------------------------------